WAMV (Illinois): WTMV

 WTMV signed on at 6 p.m. on May 19, 1935.
 WTMV broadcast at 1500 kHz and was owned by the Mississippi Valley Broadcasting Company, with studios in the Broadview Hotel.
 The station relocated to 1490 kHz after NARBA.
-Almost immediately after the frequency change took effect on March 29, 1941, the station attempted to increase its power from 250 watts during the day to 1,000 watts day and 500 night.
+Almost immediately after the frequency change took effect on March 29, 1941, the station attempted to increase its power from 250 watts during the day to 1,000 watts day and 500 night and to move to 1540 kHz.

 In 1945, Carlin French sold WTMV to William F. Johns of Chicago and his son, Myles H. Johns of Milwaukee; both owned radio stations in Wisconsin.
 That same year, on April 17, 1945, a young Harry Caray called his first Major League Baseball game over WTMV, a Cardinals broadcast with Gabby Street.
 Additionally, Caray and Street teamed up to broadcast St. Louis Browns games that were also heard on WTMV and WEW.
 Beyond baseball, Caray called St. Louis Flyers hockey, basketball, and wrestling events for WTMV.
 At the same time, Caray hosted KXOK's "Sports Extra" talk show.
 The station branded itself heavily as "the sports end of your dial"; many WTMV sports broadcasts were sponsored by Griesedieck Brothers beer, which also put together the Cardinals baseball radio network beginning in 1947 with WTMV and WEW as its stations in St. Louis.
 (The Browns moved all of their games to WIL that same year.)

 Under Johns ownership, WTMV made the first of two incursions into FM broadcasting.
-While the station had applied for a station at 47.1 MHz in January 1945, when the FM band was still 42 to 50 MHz, WTMV-FM 102.5 did not begin operations until July 28, 1949.
+While the station had applied for a station on 47.1 MHz in January 1945, when the FM band was still 42 to 50 MHz, WTMV-FM 102.5 did not begin operations until July 28, 1949.
 WTMV-FM was not a success; even though the AM-FM stations were profitable in 1949, WTMV tried, to no avail, to get the Federal Communications Commission to waive its minimum hours of operation rule for the FM side.
 The WTMV-FM license was deleted at the station's request on December 31, 1952.

 WAMV

-In October 1957, WTMV changed its call letters to WAMV.
+In October 1957, WTMV changed its callsign to WAMV.
 The station also became the St. Louis ABC affiliate on January 10, 1958, after WIL relinquished the hookup.
 By this time, WAMV was owned by Robert W. Day and broadcast 24 hours a week of African American programs, as well as two hours a week in Polish.

 Radio Missouri Corp. sold WAMV in 1959 to the Hess-Hawkins Co. of East St. Louis for $265,000.
 May 3, 1960, saw WAMV-FM 101.1 hit the air, simulcasting WAMV's programming.